 Television commercials and other forms of advertising also reinforce inequality and gender-based stereotypes.

-" Much like most other rap music videos, women appear as servile, scantily-clad objects that exist chiefly to serve men.
+An example of a music video spreading gender norms is the video for 50 Cent's "Pimp. " Much like most other rap music videos, women appear as servile, scantily-clad objects that exist chiefly to serve men.

 Gender socialization occurs through four major agents: family, education, peer groups, and mass media.
 Because mass media has enormous effects on our attitude and behavior, notably in regards to aggression, it is an important contributor to the socialization process.
 This is particularly true with regards to gender.
 In television and movies, women tend to have less significant roles than men.
 They are often portrayed as wives or mothers, rather than as main characters.
 When women are given a lead role, they are often one of two extremes: either a wholesome, saint-like figure or a malevolent, hyper-sexual figure.
 This same inequality is similarly pervasive in children's movies.
 Research indicates that among the 101 top-grossing, G-rated movies released between 1990 and 2005, three out of every four characters were male.
 Out of those movies, only seven films were even close to having a balanced cast of characters, with a ratio of less than 1.5 male characters per 1 female character.